yueweng/restaurant-reviews/README.md

 I converted the tables into DataFrames

+Based on the data gathered, I am basing the popularity of the restaurants on the number of reviews.

+### Questions I am looking into:
+Based on the data provided:
+* Which States have the most Reviews?
+How does the trend look for each state?
+* Which Restaurants have the most Reviews?
+Where are they based in?
+* Which State has an average rating of more than 4 Stars?
+* Which Categories have the most Reviews?
+Which Attributes have the most Reviews?

 ### Filtering out irrelavant data
 * I am interested only in the Restaurant Businesses.
 Hence I filtered out the Businesses that have Restaurants in the categories table from the Business Table